pyinstaller/pyinstaller/tests/README.md

     py.test -n NUM

-Or, to run only the unit or functional tests, run the following command:
+Or, to run only the unit or functional tests, run one the following command:

-    TODO
+    py.test tests/unit
+    py.test tests/functional
+    py.test tests/functional -k "not tests/functional/test_libraries.py"

+Or, to run only the unit and functional tests, but not the huge library
+test-suite:

+    py.test tests/unit tests/functional -k "not tests/functional/test_libraries.py"

 Or, to run only a particular test suite within a file, run the following
 command:

-    TODO
+    py.test tests/functional/test_basic.py -k test_pyz_as_external_file

 Run all tests matching `test_ctypes_CDLL` resp. `ctypes_CDLL`: